Demonestic/Face-Detector/README.md

 How to use:
 ---

-simply put the image URL u want to detect the faces int the text box and press Detect
+Simply put the image URL you want to detect the faces in the text box and press Detect